Encyclopaedia Index

 The following discussion is organized under the headings:

-(a) The choice of initial guesses
+(d) The choice of initial guesses

 If one knew the solutions to the equations at the start, and could insert the corresponding variable-field values as initial guesses, convergence would be immediate.
 Of course, the solutions never are known; however, if initial guesses can be made which are close to these solutions, convergence is likely to be rapid.

 It is therefore usually worthwhile to set values of the initial fields, by way of FIINIT, which are as close as possible to the expected average values of the solutions.
 It is possible to do even better, if the PATCH and INIT commands are used; for these permit linearly-varying values (and indeed more complicated piece-wise linear distributions) to be inserted rather easily.
+Even more powerful is In-Form's (initial of variable_name is formula) command.

 How far to go in this direction should be determined by reference to the man-time cost of determining and introducing suitable initial values and of the computer-time cost that is thereby saved.

-(b) Easily-removed causes of slow convergence
+(e) Easily-removed causes of slow convergence

 It often occurs that convergence proceeds smoothly, but not fast enough.
 In order to establish whether acceleration may be possible, the cause of slow convergence should first be sought among the following:-